A Site Selection Web Exclusive,

 After the insolvency of PowerWind GmbH, the demand of the PowerWind platform was still huge, says the company.
 So PowerWind Ltd. decided to offer the PowerWind 500, PowerWind 56 and PowerWind 100 platforms to clients.
 "Through its large project pipeline and a financially strong mother company, PowerWind Ltd. offers the financial security we need to secure banks and clients.
 A team of former PowerWind employees ensures that the products retain their robustness and quality on a long-term base," says Marilyn Heib, the former sales team leader for Eastern Europe and now head of sales Europe and USA for PowerWind Ltd.

-Solar Wind Energy Tower has proposed constructing a 2,250-ft. tower that would generate 500 MW of power by using the same downdraft principles at the heart of any cooling tower.
-In late March, the company announced the backing of Dallas-based Providence Energy Corp. in moving forward with the location of the first tower in San Luis, Ariz., at the U.S.-Mexico border.
+has proposed constructing a 2,250-ft. tower that would generate 500 MW of power by using the same downdraft principles at the heart of any cooling tower.
+In late March, the company of Dallas-based Providence Energy Corp. in moving forward with the location of the first tower in San Luis, Ariz., at the U.S.-Mexico border.
 "We have been in discussions with Providence Energy for several months about the development of our first Downdraft Energy Tower project in Arizona," said Ronald W. Pickett, CEO of Solar Wind Energy Tower.
 "Providence Energy and their various subsidiaries have extensive experience and expertise in partnerships with energy exploration, production, generation companies, as well as renewables across the Americas.
 Providence Energy has taken a position in Solar Wind Energy Tower, Inc., and we welcome their expert development assistance in making our first Tower Project a reality."

 Seattle City Light superintendent Jorge Carrasco celebrated Earth Day by presenting Port of Seattle commissioners with a $408,275 rebate award check for energy efficiency measures built into the rental car facility at Seattle-Tacoma International Airport, recently certified as LEED-Silver.
 The Port and City Light began collaborating in 2006 to design a facility that incorporates energy-efficient lighting with controls that automatically turn off unneeded lighting during daylight hours, an efficient electrical transformer, and efficient cooling equipment.
 The facility also takes advantage of area winds, using natural ventilation to reduce the need for fans to move car exhaust out of the area.
 Those measures will reduce the rental car facility's electricity use by more than 1.5 million kilowatt-hours (kWh) each year and lower the Port's electricity bills by about $99,000 annually.